kvandake/InteractiveAlert-Xamarin/README.md

-# ACR User Dialogs for Xamarin and Windows
+# Interactive alerts for Xamarin

 A cross platform library that allows you to call for interactive alerts from a shared/portable library.